Two young men in formal attire conversing, one speaking animatedly with his hand in the air

 The undergraduate certificate in entrepreneurship is one of the most popular certificates at UW–Madison.
 It offers opportunities for non-business undergraduates interested in learning the skills for entrepreneurial thinking.
 These skills are critical both now and in the future if you are starting a new venture, working for a startup, or tackling new ventures within existing organizations.
 Modern businesses rely heavily on the ability to recognize and seize opportunities.
 Cutting-edge technologies, innovative business models, and ever-changing market landscapes determine which firms thrive and which do not.
 Taking initiative, thinking entrepreneurially, and acting upon opportunities are key ingredients of success in this environment.

-The certificate is open to undergraduate students who have home departments outside of the School of Business and are in good academic standing.
-Business undergraduates should explore the entrepreneurship major option.
+The certificate is open to undergraduates declared in a major outside of the School of Business who are in good academic standing.
+Students declared in a major in the School of Business are not eligible for the certificate and should explore the Business: Entrepreneurship, BBA.

-A total of 15 credits is required to complete the certificate.
-The required foundation course, advanced entrepreneurship coursework, and electives from across the campus are used to earn the 15 credits.
-Coursework options available for fulfilling the certificate program are shown in the accompanying tables.
+A total of 15 credits is required to complete the certificate which includes a foundation course, advanced entrepreneurship coursework, and electives.
 Students are strongly encouraged to participate in related non-credit entrepreneurship immersion experiences such as competitions and student organizations.

-GEN BUS 310 Fundamentals of Accounting and Finance for Non-Business Majors 23
+GEN BUS 310 Fundamentals of Accounting and Finance for Non-Business Majors (Recommended)3

 or ACCT I S 100 Introductory Financial Accounting